 If you have implant-supported dentures, your dentures are non-removable.
 You can brush and floss them like natural teeth.

-However, pay special attention to cleaning around the implant abutments and attachments.
+But pay special attention to cleaning around the implant abutments and attachments.
 Use a smaller, softer brush or an interdental brush to clean these areas thoroughly.
 Some patients benefit from cleaning dentures with water flossers.

 Our office will provide instructions on how to clean your dentures, but we welcome you to ask questions.
 We can provide tips to keep your mouth and dentures clean every day.